 Maryland is an example of a “may carry” state where gun laws are concerned.
 This means that the state police require applicants for gun carry permits to present sufficient reason to justify possession of the firearm.
 The reasons the state grants permits are fairly predictable: you may have a license to carry if your life is in danger, to protect your business or property, or to protect your home.

-Additional exceptions are available for those working in security positions – armored truck drivers, private security, law enforcement – but most residents will likely find it difficult to obtain a permit.
-Even if you manage to obtain a permit, though, restrictions still apply on the transport and possession of the weapon:
+Additional exceptions are available for those working in security positions, such as armored truck drivers, private security guards, and law enforcement officers.
+However, most Baltimore or Maryland residents will likely find it difficult to obtain a firearms permit.
+Even if you manage to obtain a gun permit in Maryland, the following restrictions still apply on the transport and possession of the weapon:

 - Guns are not allowed on school property.

-- Guns are not allowed to be transported on public roads or parking lots.
+- Guns are not allowed to be transported on public roads or in parking lots.

-- Guns may be transported from the place where you bought it, to or from a repair shop, to or from the business where you are licensed to carry it, or between residences.
-It must be kept unloaded in an enclosed case or a holster with a flap or covering in the trunk of your vehicle, separate from any ammunition.
+- A firearm may be transported from the place where you bought it to or from a repair shop, to or from the business where you are licensed to carry it, or between residences.
+However, it must be kept unloaded in an enclosed case or a holster with a flap or covering in the trunk of your vehicle, stored separately from any ammunition.

 The possession of an unlicensed or unregistered firearm in Maryland is considered a misdemeanor that can lead to up to three years in jail.
-The minimum sentence is 30 days, but this can be set aside in favor of probation in some instances.
-However, the penalties can be significantly more severe if you have a prior offense (especially for a violent crime or felony) or if the gun possession charge is filed alongside other charges for the same act.
+The minimum jail sentence is 30 days, but a jail sentence can potentially be set aside in favor of probation in some instances.
+Criminal penalties can be significantly more severe if you have a prior offense, especially for a violent crime or felony, or if the gun possession charge is filed alongside other charges for the same act.

-Your ability to circumvent a conviction for gun possession in Maryland will largely depend on the surrounding circumstances.
-If you are a first offender, you have a number of options that can help you to get out from under otherwise damaging charges.
-A first-time charge of gun possession does not have to ruin your future; a skilled legal representative can lay out a number of options to help you fight these charges.
+Your ability to avoid a conviction of gun possession will largely depend on the surrounding circumstances.
+If you are a first-time offender, you have a number of options that can help you to get out from under otherwise damaging charges.
+A first-time charge of gun possession does not have to ruin your future.
+A skilled Baltimore weapons crimes attorney can lay out a number of options to help you fight these types of allegations.

-If you find yourself facing allegations of gun possession in Maryland, know that the charges should not be taken lightly.
-Because of the seriousness and complexity of gun laws, retaining effective legal counsel can make all the difference.
-The team at the law offices of Randolph Rice has the courtroom expertise and years of practice to get you through this difficult time.
-To schedule your free consultation, call (410) 834-1350 today.
+If you find yourself under arrest for gun possession in Baltimore, know that the charges should not be taken lightly.
+Because of the seriousness and complexity of Maryland’s gun laws, retaining effective legal counsel can make all the difference to the outcome of your case.
+Baltimore gun possession attorney Randolph Rice has more than a decade of tactical courtroom experience to get you through this difficult time, protecting your Second Amendment rights while fighting to minimize or avoid penalties.